 Frequently Asked Questions

 Q: How does Gemini 2.0 Pro’s 2 million token window compare to Claude and GPT-4.1 in practice?
-A: At 2 million tokens, Gemini 2.0 Pro offers the largest confirmed production-accessible window among major providers as of its launch.
-Claude 4 Sonnet tops out at 200K tokens in standard tier (1M in limited beta), and GPT-4.1 supports 1M tokens but only via API.
+A: At 2 million tokens, Gemini 2.0 Pro offered the largest confirmed production-accessible window among major providers at its February 2025 launch.
+The competitive landscape has since shifted: Claude Opus 4.6 and Sonnet 4.6 both support 1M context at standard pricing as of March 2026 (no tier restriction or surcharge), and GPT-4.1 and its successor GPT-5.4 support 1M tokens via API.
+Note that Gemini 2.0 Pro Experimental has itself been deprecated—the practical comparison now is Gemini 2.5 Pro (1M, GA) vs. Claude 4.6 (1M, GA) vs. GPT-5.4 (1M, API).
 Real-world effective capacity across all three typically runs below advertised maximums due to context rot effects.
+[Updated March 2026]

 Q: Does performance actually hold up across 2 million tokens, or does it fall apart in the middle?
 A: It degrades.
 Gemini 1.5 Pro demonstrated >99.7% single-item recall at 1 million tokens in formal testing, but all frontier models—including Gemini—show the “lost in the middle” performance drop documented in peer-reviewed research.
 For complex multi-hop reasoning at extreme context lengths, expect reduced reliability compared to shorter, more curated inputs.